notaryproject/notation/hello-signing.md

 ![](../media/notary-e2e-scenarios.svg)

+To illustrate these scenarios we will introduce two example companies:

 - Wabbit Networks is a small software company that produces network monitoring software.
 - ACME Rockets wishes to acquire network monitoring software.
 - ACME Rockets doesn't know about Wabbit Networks, but finds their [net-monitor software in Docker Hub](https://hub.docker.com/r/wabbitnetworks/net-monitor)